martinbangens/TVDistortion/README.md

 TO DO

+* Improve DSP

-graph reset button
+* Graph reset button

-smooth functionality
+* Smooth functionality

-redesign "graphic to dsp"
+* Redesign "graphic to dsp"

-program interpolation
+* Program interpolation

-remove some knobs and cleanup ui
+* Remove some knobs and cleanup ui

-design ui
+* Design ui